 Date Speaker Title

-2025-4-28 Parimala, Emory University Quadratic forms from Arithmetic to Geometry
+2025-4-28 Parimala, Emory University Quadratic Forms from Arithmetic to Geometry

 2025-4-14 Omer Ben-Neria, Einstein Institute of Mathematics, the Hebrew University In Search of Stronger Axioms